defencedigital/moduk-service-manual/src/user-research/share-user-research-findings-correctly.md

 Sharing your findings helps avoid doing similar research with the same participants.
 It also helps other projects reuse existing research.

 {{ component('inset-text', {
-  text: 'Only share findings that are OFFICIAL and anonymised. ' }) }}
+  text: 'Only share findings that are OFFICIAL and anonymised.'
+}) }}

 ### Sharing across Defence